ElazarK/content-docs/scripts/CheckSender.md

-Use this script for phishing incidents, check the sender of the email via a `Pipl` search.
+Checks the sender of the email via a `Pipl` search.
+Use this script for phishing incidents.
 ## Script Data
 ---